Goran Milović: Chongqing Lifan

 On 2 February 2016, Milović moved to the Chinese Super League side Chongqing Lifan in an €800,000 deal.
 He signed a three-and-a-half-year deal with the club, worth approximately €500,000 a year.
 He made his debut for the club on 6 March 2016 in a 2–1 victory against Guangzhou Evergrande.
 On 12 February 2018, Milović was loaned to Osijek until the end of the season, with a buying option.

 KV Oostende

 On 13 June 2018, Milović signed a two-year contract with Belgian First Division A club KV Oostende.
 Chongqing Lifan confirmed on the next day that Milović had terminated the contract with the club and joined KV Oostende on a free transfer.

+Retirement

+After playing his last season in Olimpija Ljubljana where he won the league title and domestic cup in 2023, he announced his retirement from professional football on 30 September 2023.

 International career

 In October 2015, he received his first call-up for the Croatian senior national team for a friendly game against Russia.
 In the match against Russia, held on 17 November 2015, he made his debut after replacing Nikola Kalinić in the 75th minute in an eventual 3–1 win.